 in nominal terms exclusive of GST for the supply of a gas distribution service.

-In this clause, 'quantities' means the amounts supplied (other than forecast) of gas distribution services corresponding to the extent practicable to prices.
+In this clause, 'quantities' means the amounts supplied (other than forecast) of gas distribution services corresponding to the extent practicable to prices, expressed in units of kWh, day or other unit applicable to such supply.

 Pass-through costs

 Subject to subclause (4), a pass-through cost is-